 Jeremy, a Charleston sales and service representative, stops a local Charleston gas station on Thursday night May 21st to purchase gas.
 What he observes is not new to him.
-Jeremy, who has represented Palmetto Exterminators since 2003, observes a large Formosan Termite swarm colony being drawn to a large flood light behind the gas station.
+Jeremy, who has represented Palmetto Exterminators since 2003, inspects a large Formosan Termite swarm colony being drawn to a large flood light behind the gas station.
 Palmetto’s termite training kicks in and Jeremy begins to document the termite swarm with his camera phone.
 At this moment Jeremy knows what the next few weeks of his life will entail, Formosan termites.

 For the next two and a half weeks the Palmetto Exterminators Charleston office fields and completes inspection requests for Formosan termite swarmers from both current and non-customers.
 Due to the mass volume of calls, Formosan swarm season was an all hands on deck situation.
 The Operations Manager, along with several employees from our corporate office, helped lend a hand to work through the calls as soon as possible.